Preparing Servant Pastors for

-The Association Free Lutheran Theological Seminary is a graduate school of theology with a focus on training future pastors and Christian leaders.
+The Association Free Lutheran Theological Seminary in Plymouth, Minnesota is a graduate school of theology with a focus on training future pastors and Christian leaders.
 AFLTS trains men who perceive God’s call to service in a local congregation, the mission field, or other areas of pastoral ministry.

 Since 1964, AFLTS has been preparing servant pastors for free and living Lutheran congregations.
 AFLTS offers a Master of Divinity (M.Div) degree in a three-year classroom format and one-year internship.

 Seminary training at AFLTS includes three years of classroom instruction on a beautiful campus in suburban Minneapolis.
 The fourth year includes a one-year congregation-based internship in a Free Lutheran congregation, with an experienced AFLC pastor as supervisor.

 If God is leading you to explore full time pastoral ministry or to simply prepare for whatever ministry lies ahead, we hope this website provides clarity and answers to what your next step could look like.